front-end-intermediate/session-11/readme.md

 * maintained outside the app
 * maintained in a 'store'
-* make it predictable using pure functions
+* make it as predictable as possible
+* uses "pure functions"

 ## Store